dedicatted/kubehub-ui/README.md

 ### 'REACT_APP_SERVER_URL=http://localhost:8080 npm start'

 In order to connect the frontend to the server that you need and run app in the development mode.<br />
-Instead of http: // localhost: 8080, paste the URL of your server.
+Instead of http://localhost:8080, paste the URL of your server.

 ### `npm test`